mantidproject/mantid/docs/source/release/v3.8.0/framework.rst

 - :ref:`ConvertUnits <algm-ConvertUnits>` will no longer corrupt an in place workspace if the algorithm fails.

+- :ref:`ConvertUnits <algm-ConvertUnits>` now has the option to take a workspace with Points as input.
+  A property has been added that will make the algorithm convert the workspace to Bins automatically.
+The output space will also contain Bins.

 - :ref:`SetSample <algm-SetSample>`: Fixed a bug with interpreting the `Center` attribute for cylinders/annuli

 - :ref:`RenameWorkspace <algm-RenameWorkspace>` and `RenameWorkspaces <algm-RenameWorkspaces>`